verrazzano/docs/content/en/docs/setup/provision-cluster/CAPI.md

 Next, a CAPI infrastructure provider will provision the first instance on the cloud provider and generate a provider ID, a unique identifier that any future nodes and clusters will use to associate with the instance.
 It will also create a kubeconfig file.
 The first control plane node is ready after these are created.

 After the admin cluster is up and running, you can use the clusterAPI component to create additional managed clusters.

+{{% alert title="NOTE" color="primary" %}}
+The Cluster API provides its own command line tool, `clusterctl`, to manage the lifecycle operations of a cluster API admin cluster.
+Do not use `clusterctl` to manage any OCNE or OKE clusters on OCI that you created in the console.
+You will create conflicts between changes made in the console and changes made with `clusterctl`.
+{{% /alert %}}